Dogs & Yoga = Doga

 - Relives stress and mild depression – Many studies have shown the benefits of service, therapy and emotional support dogs in managing conditions such as PTSD and depression.3,4 From my own experience, I have known this to be unquestionably true.
 Dogs offer loyalty, protection, and serenity.
 Puppy therapy is real.

-- Energizes the body – You know when your pup gets the zoomies and you just can’t help but getting a little excited yourself?
+- Energizes the body – You know when your pup gets the zoomies (FRAP= Frenetic Random Activity Period) and you just can’t help but get a little excited yourself?
 All that energy is normally contagious through a scientific phenomenon called emotional contagion.
 And since your dog has to go out and loves to exercise outdoors, you best be joining!

 - Strengthens the arms and legs – This goes along with the above, but dogs not only help to strengthen your body but also your heart.